 GOALS FOR 2010 – LOTS OF FAILURES

-1) Make a million bucks.
+1) Make a million bucks in 2010.
 Yes, it’s a lofty goal that I’ve failed every year, but that doesn’t stop me from trying!
 The income can come from private equity investments, stock market, salary, rental income, and other, such as winning the World Series of Poker.
 Setting lofty goals forces the mind to constantly think of new ways of surviving, while motivating me to work hard everyday.

 Result: Fail.
 Had a job offer that came close, but turned it down.
 Guess I love what I do in SF so much.
 Call me crazy but I truly believe after making a certain amount of money you are no happier.
 Side net income has blossomed to equal the average GDP per capita of Germany, but still remains a minor portion of overall income.
 It would be great to increase side income to 25% of total income by 2017.
 It's funny how not blogging for money leads to money.

-2) Win a tennis tournament.
+2) Win a tennis tournament in 2010.
 I got beat by a 60 year old (!), ex Davis cup player in the semi-finals of a tournament this year due to a right calf cramp.
 If I beat him, I would have won the tournament.
 Disappointing, because my opponent was about to keel over at 5-5 in the 2nd set and give up.
 It’s not good enough to have skill, and mental fortitude if your body can’t hold up.
 So really, winning the tennis tournament is a physical health resolution of eating right, working out, and staying injury free.

 Result: Fail.
 Entered two tournaments and got to the semi-finals twice.
 Physical fitness let me down as I had a difficult time playing two consecutive matches at the same level.
 Very frustrating and will work harder on fitness for 2011, and my backhand.
 In 2021, I'm still a USTA 5.0 player.
 Weird.

-3) Meet 36 new people, or 3 every month.
+3) Meet 36 new people, or 3 every month in 2010.
 It’s really a joy meeting new people, be it in person or online and hear their story.
 We can learn so much from others, no matter their background or age.
 I will keep a log of who I meet, and write 3 things I’ve learned and admire about each new person.
 The solution to “If I knew then, what I know now” is to simply seek people who’ve been where you are heading already and listen to them!

 Result: Success.
 I'm not sure exactly how many new people I've met, but the Yakezie alone is 60 Members with 40 more in the wing.
 Meanwhile, I've met at least 25 new people in real life.
 I even met Leo Babauta from Zen Habits, a kind man with a fantastic site who I longed to meet when I first heard about his decision to move to San Francisco a year ago.
 There are three other people who really stand out and now I wonder how many friends you need to be happy?